qossmic/web-summer-camp-2024/readme.md

 ### Web Summer Camp 2024 - Demystify Symfony - Understanding the functions of the framework

+## Tip

+If you have installed [make](https://www.gnu.org/software/make/), you can use the commands provided in the Makefile.

 ## Requirements

 - PHP 8.3